 - Chicken thighs with vegetables

-- Cod with Canarian onion and wrinkled potatoes in a cocotte
+- Canarian cod with onions and wrinkled potatoes in a cocotte

 - Winter cocotte: healthy and comfortable